 Photo Flash: First Look at Natalie Weiss, Steven Grant Douglas and More in GHOST THE MUSICAL at WPPAC

-The White Plains Performing Arts Center (WPPAC) presents GHOST THE MUSICAL, playing October 13-29.
-BroadwayWorld has a first look at the cast in action below!
+The White Plains Performing Arts Center (WPPAC) presents GHOST THE MUSICAL playing tonight, October 13, through October 29.
+BroadwayWorld has photos of the starry cast in action below!

 Patrick Swayze, Demi Moore and Whoopi Goldberg made GHOST one of the biggest hit films of all time.
 Now the Oscar-winning film comes alive on stage in a smart, funny, suspenseful and romantic musical for the whole family.
 Or just a great date night!
 With a fresh pop/rock score by Grammy winners Dave Stewart (Eurythmics) and Glen Ballard (Michael Jackson's "Man in the Mirror," Alanis Morissette's "You Oughta Know"), GHOST THE MUSICAL follows Sam and Molly, a young couple whose connection takes a shocking turn after Sam's untimely death.
 Trapped between two worlds, Sam refuses to leave Molly when he learns she is in grave danger.
 Desperate to communicate with her, he turns to a storefront psychic, Oda Mae Brown, who helps him protect Molly and avenge his death.